ckeditor/ckeditor5/packages/ckeditor5-markdown-gfm/docs/features/markdown.md

 ```

 ## Known issues
-While the Markdown plugin is stable and ready to use, some issues were reported for it.
-Feel free to upvote 👍 them on GitHub if they are important for you:

-* Pasting Markdown-formatted content does not automatically convert the pasted syntax markers into properly formatted content.
-See these GitHub issues for possible future development: [#2321](https://github.com/ckeditor/ckeditor5/issues/2321), [#2322](https://github.com/ckeditor/ckeditor5/issues/2322).
-* The horizontal rule is not supported by the {@link features/autoformat autoformatting} feature but it gets output to Markdown if inserted using the toolbar button.

 <info-box info>
 	Please bear in mind that the Markdown data processor does not support all rich text features.
 The [Markdown syntax](https://daringfireball.net/projects/markdown/syntax) is very simple and only supports limited formatting options.